Where is Lance?

 Message:

-To control SPAM, YOU MUST enter the number above in the box below to post:
+To control SPAM, YOU MUST enter the characters above in the box below to post:

 Who tipped off the newspaper?
 Now the pressure is on poor old Al to actually finish.